 Einav is the Founding Director of The Israeli School of Humanitarian Action and Lucien Research center for Humanitarian Action and a founding member of SID-ISRAEL.
 He is a manager and entrepreneur with a profound experience in the interface between the Non-Profit sector and the business, governmental, social and academic sectors, and expertise in Humanitarian Action.
 Currently, Einav is the director at NALA Foundation.
 He has led humanitarian and social missions in countries such as Jordan, Haiti, Serbia, Zambia, Greece and Uganda.
 He is a consultant of different Israeli Ministries (Ministry of Health, Ministry of Welfare, Ministry of Social equality) on the topics of managing people in emergencies, systems on crisis and community resilience.

-Einav holds a Master's degree in Management of Emergency and Disaster situations from Tel Aviv University, and is currently completing his PhD in Behavioral Medicine at the Liberal University of Brussels.
+Einav holds a Master's degree in Management of Emergency and Disasters Situations from Tel Aviv University, and a Ph.D in Medical Sciences from the Liberal University of Brussels.
 His main academic work is focused on health and behavior among population at risk, Migrants and Minorities.
 Einav has taught at Johns Hopkins University, Tel-Aviv University, Haifa University and Tel-Hai College among others and serves as a guest editor in The Journal of International Humanitarian Action and as a reviewer in The International Journal for Equity in Health.

 Levy, E., Farchi, M., Gidron, Y., and Shahar, E. (2019).
 Psychological First Aid through the ‘SIX Cs Model’ − an Intervention with Migrants on the Move.
 Intervention 0 (0): 0-0.
 Link